aws-samples/service-catalog-engine-for-terraform-os/README.md

 #### Launch Role

-The Service Catalog Terraform Open Source Parameter Parser assumes the provided launch role to download the artifact if a launch role is provided in the payload.
+The Service Catalog Terraform Parameter Parser assumes the provided launch role to download the artifact if a launch role is provided in the payload.
 If no launch role is provided, parameter parser will use the default lambda execution role ServiceCatalogTerraformOSParameterParserRole credentials to download the artifact.

 If provided, the launch role arn must be a valid IAM arn that has access to the artifact and is assumable by the parser lambda.

 ### Override Files

-The Service Catalog Terraform Open Source Parameter Parser parses files with override.tf suffix as override files
+The Service Catalog Terraform Parameter Parser parses files with override.tf suffix as override files

 Override files are loaded after normal configuration files with the merging behavior for parameters similar to the one described in Terraform documentation https://developer.hashicorp.com/terraform/language/files/override